cafeibit/Azure-Data-Engineering/README.md

      * Schema modifier transformations: Aggregate, Derived column, Flatten, Pivot/Unpivot, Select, Surrogate key, Window
      * Row modifier transformations: Alter row, Filter, Sort
      * Multiple inputs/outputs transformations: Conditional split, Exists, Join, Lookup, New branch, Union
+     * The main tasks for this are as follows: 1.
+Preparing the environment, 2.
+Adding a Data Source, 3.
+Using Mapping Data Flow transformation, 4.
+Writing to a Data Sink
    * Transforming data using compute resources
      * To call on compute resources to transform data by a data platform service that may be better suited to the job.
        -- A example of this is that Azure Data Factory can create a pipeline to an analytical data platform such as Spark pools in an Azure Synapse Analytics instance to perform a complex calculation using python.
 Another example could be to send data to an Azure SQL Database instance to execute a stored procedure using Transact-SQL.